hrcheung/carbon-neutrality-paper/README.md

 **CO2 prediction with Deep Learning designer and LSTM model**
 <img src="poster/deep_learning_designer.png" width="600">
 <img src="poster/LSTM_training_result.png" width="600">

+## Conclusion

+The aim of this example was to show:

+- What MATLAB Econometrics Toolbox and Deep Learning Toolbox are
+- How it can be applied to simulate climate change data
+- Leave a starting point for climate change professionals to use and enhance using their own domain expertise.

 ### Acknowledgement
 I express my sincere gratitude to The MathWorks Inc. for their funding support.
 A special acknowledgment is extended to Jason Jumper and David Willingham, for their insightful review of both the paper and poster, and for their support in enabling my conference presentation.
 I also thank Professor Karl Ni at Northeastern University for his exceptional academic writing guidance.
 This work has been greatly enhanced by your contributions.